Creating A Will22 minute read

 Hiring an Attorney

-Having a qualified attorney to write your will may cost more money than online services, but it allows you to obtain useful and important information through a face-to-face consultation with a legal professional.
-A qualified and well-trained estate planning attorney will be knowledgeable in the appropriate area of the law and can prepare a will specific to your wishes and needs.
+Working with a qualified attorney in creating a will may cost more money than online services, but it allows you to obtain useful and important information through a face-to-face consultation with a legal professional.
+A qualified and well-trained estate planning attorney will be knowledgeable in the appropriate area of the law and will consider your specific wishes and needs when creating a will.
 Do-it-yourself forms can’t necessarily offer that can kind of peace of mind.
 If you need help finding an estate planning attorney, ask your friends or loved ones for advice or recommendations.
 The American College of Trust and Estate Counsel and the National Academy of Elder Law Attorneys are also good resources for finding help.

 If you are a parent or the legal guardian of grandchildren or an adult relative or child with special needs or other limitations, you will need to appoint someone to care for them after your death.